 Comments to the design: User interface of the new functionality should follow the pattern of families (a menu item Add Employer for adding a new employer, a menu item Employers for searching among employers.
 Clicking on a selected employer will show an EmployerOverview form that is analogical to the FamilyOverview form.
 Within the EmployerOverview form the functions of associating/de-associating of employees and associating of policies with employers can be accomplished.
-Attention has to be paid to integration with the functionality of creating of a new family and a new insure in case a newly associated employee is not yet in the IMIS database.
+Attention has to be paid to integration with the functionality of creating of a new family and a new insure in case a newly associated employee is not yet in the openIMIS database.

 Enriching of definition of insurance products and associated business logic